DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/removing-the-delivery-partner-question.md

 ![A screenshot of the second iterated design we tested to ask the users about who the delivery partner is.](/ecf-v2/removing-the-delivery-partner-question/dp-second.png)

-We learnt that quite often the 'appropriate body' organisation is the same as the 'delivery partner' organisation, so we also tested asking users a yes / no question, where we could ask whether the two organisations were the same.
+We learnt that quite often the 'appropriate body' organisation is the same as the 'delivery partner' organisation, so we also tested asking users a yes or no question, where we could ask whether the two organisations were the same.
 If they answered no, we would then ask the user to input the delivery partner.

 ![A screenshot of the third iterated design we tested to ask the users about who the delivery partner is.](/ecf-v2/removing-the-delivery-partner-question/dp-third.png)